Read our Co-CEO’s take on compensation trends — featured in WSJ.

 A filtered view of a specific region.

-Quickly access the source of truth by double-clicking on any data point.
+Quickly access the source of truth by double-clicking on any data point

-And ultimately, sales compensation dashboards create a better rep experience.
+Ultimately, sales compensation dashboards create a better rep experience.

 CaptivateIQ’s custom dashboards give sales reps and managers enhanced visibility into performance — including leaderboards, top performers, and the like.